post featured image

 4. Hold this squat position for a second, then drive through your heels and step back to center to return to a standing position.

-5. Banded Squat + Knee Drive (Hip Flexion), Left Foot
+Banded Squat And Knee Drive

-Target: Gluteus medius, hip abductors, quadriceps, hips and hip flexors.
+Targets: Gluteus medius, hip abductors, quadriceps, hips and hip flexors.

 A great warm up exercise for runners to activate the hip flexors.